Optimal Single-Shot Decoding of Quantum Codes: Quantum Error Correction

 where $\bm e_q=[\bm e_Z|\bm e_X]$ is a binary vector of length $2n_q$ uniquely associated with a Pauli error.
-In particular, when the $i$-th qubit is subject to a Pauli $X$ error, the $i$-th element in $\bm {e}_X$ is set to one, whereas when it is subject to a Pauli $Z$ error the $i$-th element of $\bm {e}_Z$ is set to one.
+The $X$ and $Z$ components of the error vector are swapped in \eqref{eq:SymProd} in order to implement the symplectic product \cite{MacKay_2004}.
+In particular, when the $i$-th qubit is subject to a Pauli $X$ error, the $i$-th element in $\bm {e}_X$ is set to one, whereas when it is subject to a Pauli $Z$ error, the $i$-th element of $\bm {e}_Z$ is set to one.